-Five-year metastatic breast cancer survivor: My response to 'What can I
+Five-year metastatic breast cancer survivor: My response to 'What can I do for you?'

 "People are going to want to do something for you.
 It may be hard to accept their 'help,' and sometimes their 'help' isn’t very helpful.
 So, pick three to four things that actually might help you and then share them with anyone who asks, ‘What can I do for you?’
 It's a kindness to allow people to DO for you."

 These were the words of Jenée, an acquaintance who’d heard about my breast cancer diagnosis.
 She’d had breast cancer, too, and had called to share her experience and offer support.
 I listened, trying to absorb it all.